UW-Statistics/surveyPrev_website/docs/gallery/point_estimate.md

 # Prevalence Maps

-Prevalence maps are  essential tools for visualizing the distribution of health and demographic indicators across various geographic regions, particularly when examining subnational estimates within a country.
-These maps provide **point estimates** that reflect the spatial variations in health outcomes, such as the prevalence of contraceptive use or vaccination rates.
+Prevalence maps are essential tools for visualizing the variation in health and demographic indicators across geographic regions.
+These maps provide **point estimates** that reflect the spatial variation in health outcomes, such as the prevalence of modern contraceptive use or vaccination rates.

+Unless a complete enumeration of the relevant population is carried out, we will not know the prevalence with certainty, and associated with each area is a **range** of plausible values, hence it is essential to always examine the **uncertainty measures**, as well as the point estimate summary.

-Our interactive map enhances user engagement with a hover effect that displays region-specific information, including region names and **uncertainties measures**, which are essential for accurately interpreting the results alongside point estimates (check out [uncertianty maps](uncertainty_CI_CV.md) and ridge plots).
+Our interactive map enhances user engagement with a hover effect that displays region-specific information, including region names and **uncertainty measures**, which, as just noted, are essential for accurately interpreting the results alongside point estimates (check out [uncertianty maps](uncertainty_CI_CV.md) and [ridge plots](ridge_plot.md)).
 The hover effect is consistent across all maps, yet each single map specifically displays only one statistical measure.
-To compare different methods or measures across maps, please refer to the comparison maps section.
+To compare different methods or measures across maps, please refer to the [comparison maps](map_comparisons.md).

 ## Unit-level Model Results